Facilitated Acceptance to Medical Education (FAME)

 In a response to the University of Texas System request for proposals to develop innovative and fully integrated pilot programs that lead to the award of both Bachelor’s and Doctor of Medicine degrees, the University of Texas Health Science Center at San Antonio and the University of Texas at San Antonio have partnered to implement an innovative program.
-Students who will be entering UTSA as first time freshmen in Fall 2013 may apply to the program.

 In order to meet degree requirements set for all college graduates in the State of Texas, core courses have been interwoven into a fully functional, collaborative seven year curriculum with the end result of graduating physicians.
 This shared project uses traditional course structure, team taught courses, as well as innovative seminar courses structured on disease related experiences.

 The FAME program will recruit and admit highly qualified students.
 These students will benefit from an accelerated degree program, an innovative curriculum, early immersion into medical education and professional identity formation, and a decreased overall student debt.
 Once implemented, the FAME program will play a positive role in helping to address the healthcare needs of Texas.